Last updated on .

 Via Baldassare Galuppi

 Next, we walked down the main street in Burano, Via Baldassare Galuppi.
-It contains several restaurants and shops selling lace products and other souvenirs.
+It was once a canal that has been filled in.
+The street contains several restaurants and shops selling lace products and other souvenirs.

 Via Baldassare Galuppi in Burano, Italy